-Table 1 shows estimates for the percentage of body area exposed to outdoor UV by different age groups during each season of the year, based on the data of Lund and Browder (1944).
-During the winter, body exposure is highest in the youngest children (\leq 5 yr), and during the rest of the year, body exposure is highest in the teenagers (13-19).
-Adults (\geq 22 yr) have the lowest fraction of body exposed during all seasons.
-Note here that levels of vitamin D3 can increase during the summer by 30% or more (~500 IU/day) depending on clothing choice (data not shown).
+Table 1 shows estimates for PBE by different age groups during each season of the year, based on the data of Lund and Browder (1944).
+During the winter body exposure is highest in young children (\leq 5 years), and during the rest of the year body exposure is highest in teenagers (13-19 years).
+Adults (\geq 22 years) have the lowest PBE during all seasons.
+Note here that levels of vitamin D3 can increase during the summer by \geq 30% (\sim 500 IU/day) depending on clothing choice (data not shown).

-Figure 1 shows estimates of the average amount of vitamin D3 made by children with Fitzpatrick skin type II according to season, age group, sex, diligent use of SPF 15 sunscreen, and residence in the northern or southern US.
-According to our estimates, the minimum recommended daily dose of vitamin D (600 IU/day; Institute of Medicine 2011) is only achieved by skin type II children in the northern US during the summer if they do not wear SPF 15 sunscreen (Figure 1A).
-However, results suggest that most children with skin type II in the southern US can get the recommended daily dose during the spring and summer if they do not wear SPF \geq 15 sunscreen (Figure 1B).
-Optimal vitamin D3 production (\geq 1,200 IU/day) is primarily achieved by a subset of children in the southern US during the summer (Dong et al. 2010).
+Figure 1 shows estimates of the average amount of vitamin D_3 made by children with Fitzpatrick skin type II according to season, age group, sex, diligent use of SPF 15 sunscreen, and residence in the northern or southern United States.
+According to our estimates, the minimum recommended daily dose of vitamin D (600 IU/day; Institute of Medicine 2011) is achieved by skin type II children in the northern United States only during the summer and only if they do not wear sunscreen with SPF \geq 15 (Figure 1A).
+However, results suggest that most children with skin type II in the southern United States can get the recommended daily dose during the spring and summer if they do not wear sunscreen with SPF \geq 15 (Figure 1B).
+Optimal vitamin D3 production (\geq 1,200 IU/day) is achieved primarily by a subset of children in the southern United States during the summer (Dong et al. 2010).

-Figure 2 shows the average amount of vitamin D_3 produced from everyday outdoor exposure according to skin type (II -V), season, and residence in the northern or southern US for all children \leq 19 yr combined (without using sunscreens).
-Our estimates suggest that in the northern US, the minimum recommended daily dose of vitamin D_3 (600 IU/day) is only made by skin types II, III and IV children during the summer.
-In addition, estimates suggest that the optimal dose of \geq 1,200 IU/day is not made during any season, regardless of skin type (Figure 2A), except by a small subset of skin type II children during the summer (see Figure 1A).
-In the southern US, we estimate that the minimum amount (600 IU/day) is achieved during the summer by children with skin types II, III and IV and during the spring by children with skin type II only, whereas the optimum amount (\geq 1,200 IU/day) is achieved only by skin type II children during the summer (Figure 2B).
-These findings suggest that children with skin type III (e.g., olive skin tone, Hispanic or Asian) and skin type IV rarely meet their minimum vitamin D3 need (~600 IU/day), and that dark skinned children (skin type V) may never meet their minimum daily vitamin D need from everyday outdoor exposure.
+Figure 2 shows the average amount of vitamin D3 produced from everyday outdoor exposure according to skin type (II-V), season, and residence in the northern or southern United States for all children ≤ 19 years combined (without using sunscreen).
+Our estimates suggest that in the northern United States (Figure 2A), the minimum recommended daily dose of vitamin D3 (600 IU/day) is made by skin type II, III, and IV children only during the summer, and the optimal dose of ≥ 1,200 IU/day is not made during any season, regardless of skin type, except by a small subset of skin type II children during the summer (Figure 1A).
+In the southern United States (Figure 2B), we estimate that the minimum amount (600 IU/day) is achieved during the summer by children with skin types II, III, and IV and during the spring by children with skin type II only, whereas the optimum amount (≥ 1,200 IU/day) is achieved only by children with skin type II during the summer (Figure 2B).
+These findings suggest that everyday outdoor exposure for children with skin type III and skin type IV rarely provides their minimum vitamin D_3 needs (~ 600 IU/day), and children with skin type V may never meet their minimum daily vitamin D needs.

-Taking a 2 or 3 week summer vacation at 40°N during the summer increases the average estimated vitamin D_3 production for children of all skin types, but still may be insufficient to meet minimum or optimum requirements in children with darker skin types $\geq V$ (Figure 3; UV doses estimated by Godar et al. 2001).
+Taking a 2- or 3-week summer vacation at 40° N during the summer increases the average estimated vitamin D_3 production for children of all skin types but still may be insufficient to meet minimum or optimum requirements in children with skin type V because these are optimistic estimates (minimum clothing and maximum time outdoors and no sunscreens) [Figure 3; UV doses estimated by Godar et al. (2001)].